Pilatch/easy-element/README.md

 The class-based output will use shadow DOM.

+Do _not_ rely on `this.shadowDom` in your JavaScript class, as that will not work in the ES5 output.
+To manipulate the innards of your web component and retain feature parity, limit yourself to use of `this.querySelector` and `this.querySelectorAll` to get references to elements.
+Anything else (such as `this.innerHTML` and `this.lastElementChild` etc.) would not return the same answers between the ES5 and class-based implementations.

 ## Extending

 Extending things other than `HTMLElement` hasn't really been tested yet.
 Assume it's McBusted.

+# Intent

+The goal of Easy Element is to allow creation of custom elements without worry about browser support while leveraging technologies web developers are already familiar with.

+For example if web developers want to handle events within a custom element, they can do so using native JavaScript like `addEventListener`.
+Compare this to a library like [stencil](https://stenciljs.com/docs/events) where the developer is expected to import event-related decorators and learn to use a proprietary interface.

+Easy Element is intended for simple custom elements.
+If you want something more complex, there are [more feature-complete libraries](https://www.webcomponents.org/introduction#libraries-for-building-web-components) out there.

+Or you can use Easy Element as a starting point to build your custom element, then use the generated JavaScript in the `.class.js` file with other tools, as it is V1 spec compliant.